sreyas-b-anand/todo-mern/README.md

-# Todo App - Frontend
+# Tasker

-This is the **frontend** for a Todo application.
-The app connects to a backend hosted on Render for managing tasks.
+This is the simple Todo application built using React , Express JS , MongoDb , and Node JS.

 ## Features